November 20, 2024

 Cryptocurrency exchanges that heavily rely on Tether for liquidity and trading pairs might face insolvency.
 The loss of confidence in USDT could lead to massive withdrawal requests that exchanges are unable to fulfill, resulting in closures or restructuring.

-In the wake of a Tether collapse, traders and exchanges would likely shift to alternative stablecoins like USDC or DAI, which are perceived as more transparent and reliably backed.
+In the wake of a Tether collapse, traders and exchanges would likely shift to alternative stablecoins like or DAI, which are perceived as more transparent and reliably backed.
 This migration could stabilize the market over time but would require significant adjustments and trust-building.

 Mitigating Factors